Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Closeness - Kendall tau distance

 In section 3.2 we introduced the ground truth ordering.
-After we apply our ranking method, we obtain another ordering.
+After we apply our ranking method, we obtain an ordering that's an approximation of the ground truth.
 To evaluate the accuracy of our ranking method, we must measure the distance between the two rankings.

 To measure the closeness between 2 total preorders we'll need a distance metric.
 One common metric is the Kendall tau distance [@kendall_new_1938].
 This measures the number of differing pairs in the 2 total preorders.